 We are proud to host an interactive, digital version of the OER, created through the Articulate platform, as well as individual PDFs of each module.
 We are also rolling out a physical version of the text, published through Amazon's KDP (stay tuned for the link).

-Authored by the faculty in IUP's Department of Anthropology, this OER arose from a commitment to provide high-quality resources to all students.
+Authored by the faculty in IUP's Department of Anthropology, Geospatial and Earth Sciences, this OER arose from a commitment to provide high-quality resources to all students.
 We combined the best aspects of our introductory course and teaching to create a robust resource that can be used in any introductory, 4-field anthropology course.
 Our own applied experiences are integrated into the course materials, as well as those from a range of professional anthropologists (isotopes and kinship studies, indigenous archaeology, forensic anthropology and the race problem, medical anthropology, and a linguistic anthropological analysis of food and power relationships in the prison system, among others!).
 The result is a resource that provides multiple lenses to tackle common introductory topics while showing students the myriad possibilities of what it looks like to be an anthropologist.
 Contact us for an LMS package to integrate the course into a Learning Management System.

 Senior Authors